-Workshop in Business and Office Technology -
+Workshop in Business and Office Technology - 1-3 Credits

-1-3 Credits

-Topics in Business Office Technology - 1-3 Credits As announced.
-(Course may be repeated for credit.)
+Topics in Business Office Technology - 1-3 Credits

 CHEMISTRY (CHEM)

 CHEM 1120C

 Introduction to Chemistry Lecture & Lab (Non-Majors) - 4 Credits

 This course covers qualitative and quantitative areas of non-organic general chemistry for non-science majors and some health professions.
 Students will learn and apply principles pertaining, but not limited to, atomic and molecular structure, the periodic table, acids and bases, mass relationships, and solutions.
 The laboratory component introduces students to techniques for obtaining and analyzing experimental observations pertaining to chemistry using diverse methods and equipment.